ExpediaDotCom/haystack-agent/README.md

 ```
 a. url - url for the http span collector (eg: http://collector-svc:8080/spans)
-b. callTimeoutMillis - timeout in milliseconds for reporting spans to the collector.
+b. client.timeout.millis - timeout in milliseconds for reporting spans to the collector.
 Defaults to 500 ms.
-b. connectionPool.maxIdleConnections - number of idle connections to keep in the connection pool.
+b. client.connectionpool.idle.max - number of idle connections to keep in the connection pool.
 Defaults to 5
-b. connectionPool.keepAliveDurationMinutes - keep alive duration in minutes for connections in the connection pool.
+b. client.connectionpool.keepalive.minutes - keep alive duration in minutes for connections in the connection pool.
 Defaults to 5.

 ```